 You will need to maintain a complete and accurate record of the economic toll the bed bugs have taken on your life.
 This can include records of any personal property that was damaged by any resulting infestation you brought home, including your clothing, luggage, backpacks, sheets, pillows, pillowcases, blankets, mattresses and furniture as well as carpeting and curtains.
 Record the costs of fumigation and extermination at home, if necessary, and keep records and receipts of the costs of replacing any items.

-7. Get Your Free Consultation from Whitney, LLP.
+7. Get Your Legal Consultation from Whitney, LLP.

 Seek legal counsel as soon as possible.
 We can provide insight on steps to take to protect your legal rights.
 Hotels, motels, resorts, bed-and-breakfasts and similar accommodations have skilled and sometimes sneaky legal teams on their sides.
 They may try to settle with you for pennies on the dollar.
 For example, may times hotel insurance adjusters have tried to settle claims for several hundred dollars or one or two thousand while the guest was unrepresented.
 This is sneaky behavior to take advantage of an unrepresented individual who does not know how to evaluate what the claim is really worth.
 Whitney, LLP does know, and does not allow claims adjusters to speak to our clients once we are retained.